yellobyte/USB-Atmel-In-Circuit-Programmer/README.md

 The PCB is very similar to the one Ulrich Radig created for the same enclosure.
 As mentioned before, I additionally added 2 subminiature push buttons and a small Samtec 6-pin box header with 1.27mm pitch.

+Wiring of both headers (6-pin & 10-pin) follow the standards for AVR in-system programming.
+If you are interested and want to dive into detail, have a look at paragraph "In-System Programming interface" [here](https://www.ladyada.net/learn/avr/programming.html).

 The software on the Atmega8 is original USBasp code from Thomas Fischl.

 Button S2 is for powering the target.
 The 5V power supply to the target is fused with a 0.2A self recovering fuse.
 If the target needs more current it must be powered seperately.